Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Media Centre Applications

+((Intro))
+**Media Center Applications** are software platforms designed to manage and play media content from a single interface.
+These applications allow users to organize and access their collection of videos, music, and photos from various sources, including local storage, network-attached storage (NAS), and online streaming services.
+Here are the main features of media center applications:

+- **Unified Media Library:** Centralizes all media content into one easy-to-navigate interface, offering sorting and tagging features for better organization.
+- **Playback Compatibility:** Supports a wide range of media formats and codecs, enabling seamless playback across devices.
+- **Streaming Integration:** Often integrates with various streaming services, allowing users to access and manage both local and online content simultaneously.
+- **Customization and Extensions:** Many media center applications can be customized with skins, plugins, and extensions to enhance functionality or interface aesthetics.
+- **Remote Access and Control:** Provides options for remote access and control, which can turn any compatible device into a media control hub.

+Media center applications are ideal for users looking to create a comprehensive and immersive home entertainment system, simplifying the management and enjoyment of their media collections.
+((Intro))

 - [Plex](https://www.plex.tv/) !star2!
 Your content—from live and recorded TV and personal media, to on-demand web shows, video news, and podcasts—beautifully organized and ready to stream everywhere.
 - [Emby](https://emby.media/) a personal media server with apps on just about every device.
 - [Kodi](https://kodi.tv/) an award-winning free and open-source home theater/media center software and entertainment hub for digital media.